Consequences: Part V

 ″I'm stuck at school.
 Quinn didn't show up, there's no answer at the house, and the cook left a message in Spanish on my voice mail, but I can't understand it.″

 There was a pause before she said, ″OK, I'm just leaving the Arts building.
 Where are you?″

 ″Front drop off.″ She rang off, and Pol closed his phone.
 So she could move herself the way she moved him.
 Interesting.
 There she was, coming around the main building.
 Again, his mother would have had something to say about her clothes and her hair.
 He thought she looked OK.

 She smiled at him as she stood beside him. ″Let's hear the message from Alejandra.″

 She knew the cook's name.
 He accepted that and asked, ″You speak Spanish?″

-Ann listened to Alejandra's message in silence. ″So why didn't you call someone else?
+Ann listened to Alejandra's message in silence.
+At the end: ″So why didn't you call someone else?
 Why did you call me?″

 ″And you didn't trust anyone else?
 I'm flattered, also I'm astonished by your very good sense.
 Alejandra's legal, but apparently her sister wasn't.
 The sister was arrested and probably will be deported.
-The sister left behind three small children who are American citizens.
+The sister left behind three small children who are American citizens, like their aunt.
 Alejandra has gone up to Windsor to take charge of them.″

 ″She can't do that!
 What about me?
 How am I going to get home?″ Pol asked. ″And what am I supposed to do for dinner?
 I can't even order pizza!″